Holly Mak (she/her)

 Right from the beginning, she has made me feel comfortable, allowing me to explore my feelings and reactions.

-Holly has guided me to dig deeper, change perspectives and discover what I need to help my anxiety and overthinking.
+Holly has guided me to dig deeper, shift perspectives and discover what I need to help my anxiety and overthinking.

 She shares tools and resources to guide me.
 I look forward to my sessions with her and feel calmer after speaking with her.
 Thank you, Holly!”